 The objective of a zone free of weapons of mass destruction (WMD) in the Middle East was put forward by Egypt in 1990.
 It built on a 1974 UN General Assembly resolution from Egypt and Iran for a nuclear weapons free zone (NWFZ) in the Middle East, but also reflected horror at the use of chemical weapons by Saddam Hussein amid growing concerns about biological and chemical weapons programmes in the region.

-Ambassador Laajava spent over a year preparing for the conference by conducting behind-the-scenes meetings with the various countries in the region and as 2012 progressed it became apparent that the planned conference would likely take place following the November 2012 US elections most likely in mid-December.
+Ambassador Laajava spent over a year preparing for the conference by conducting behind-the-scenes meetings with the various countries in the region and as 2012 progressed it became apparent that the planned conference would likely take place after the November 2012 US elections, most likely in mid-December.
 However, at the end of November the US announced that the conference would not occur in December without specifying when, or indeed confirming whether, it would take place.
-Russia meanwhile issued a statement saying that the conference had been postponed adding that it should be held before April 2013 when the Preparatory Committee for the 2015 NPT Review Conference takes place.
+Russia meanwhile issued a statement saying that the conference had been postponed adding that it should be held before April 2013 when the Preparatory Committee for the 2015 NPT Review Conference was to take place.
 Postponement was criticised by the Arab League and by Iran which had earlier in the month indicated its intention to attend the December conference.
 Israel however had used a September speech at the International Atomic Energy Agency (IAEA) to express its strong opposition to the conference and although it had not explicitly ruled out its participation, given the importance attached to ensuring the participation of all relevant states in the region, Israel's unwillingness to engage would have made holding the conference in December untenable.

+Since then the conference has failed to materialise, prompting Egypt to walk out of the 2013 NPT Preparatory Committee meeting in protest and Saudi Arabia to reject its seat on the UN Security Council in October 2013 citing lack of progress towards a Middle East WMD Free Zone as a key reason.
 The Arab states view the 2012 Conference as the start of a determined process towards ridding the region of all WMD, and whilst the future of the conference is now somewhat uncertain, the issues that led to the decision to convene it remain.
 Thinking ahead to a reinvigorated process, paving the way for a Middle East zone free of WMD will require consideration on:

 - scope and definitions: what weapons and programmes are to be covered, and how to deal with dual-use capabilities and technologies;